Metal Types, Styles & Colors

 - ArrowLine Permanent Enhanced Metal Shake – gives the look of weathered wood shake roofing

 You might wonder why a common style is missing from our list.
 Yes, metal roofing available in today’s market includes the most familiar profile, the standing seam roof.
-But for a number of reasons we don’t recommend the standing seam roof for our climate.
-If you’ve got your heart set on a standing seam roof, we’d be happy to share our reasons with you.
-You may decide that one of the above styles is a better choice.
+We don’t specialize in standing seam roofing, but if you’ve got your heart set on it, we would be happy to refer you to some specialized contractors.

 Once you’ve decided on a metal roofing style, your next choice is the color.
 With the steel roofing we install, your color choices run from white to charcoal and include vibrant shades like red, blue, and green.
 Some roofing is also available in multi-color combinations.